Dimitrios Eleftheropoulos: Return to Greece

-On 30 May 2009, Eleftheropoulos signed with PAS Giannina, a team locally known as "Ajax of Epirus" which in the past had formed players like Giourkas Seitaridis, that has promoted to the First Division.
+On 30 May 2009, Eleftheropoulos signed with PAS Giannina, which had been promoted to the Super League Greece.
 He started his new season becoming the most experienced player for his new club.
 Great saves during matches against Kavala, his former team Olympiacos and AEK Athens contributed to achieve victory for PAS Giannina and himself to be elected as Man of the Match.

-Eleftheropoulos after 5 years reached again the semi-final of the Greek Cup with his new club against Panathinaikos.
+Eleftheropoulos after five years reached again the semi-final of the Greek Cup with his new club against Panathinaikos.